 Clay Center is a tiny city located in the state of Nebraska.
-With a population of 760 people and just one neighborhood, Clay Center is the 135th largest community in Nebraska.
-Much of the housing stock in Clay Center was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 743 people and just one neighborhood, Clay Center is the 135th largest community in Nebraska.
+Clay Center has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Clay Center is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Clay Center is a city of sales and office workers, professionals and service providers.
-There are especially a lot of people living in Clay Center who work in sales jobs (12.14%), office and administrative support (11.87%) and management occupations (10.55%).
+Unlike some cities, Clay Center isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Clay Center are a mix of both white- and blue-collar jobs.
+Overall, Clay Center is a city of sales and office workers, professionals and construction workers and builders.
+There are especially a lot of people living in Clay Center who work in office and administrative support (13.58%), sales jobs (12.84%) and management occupations (10.37%).

 And if you like science, one thing you'll find is that Clay Center has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.